 Expand your knowledge and understanding of how to build partnerships with help from these tools and training resources.

-- Model Systems Knowledge Translation Center: Traumatic Brain Injury (funded by NIDILRR) - This national center translates health information into easy-to-understand language and formats for people with traumatic brain injury and their families and caregivers.
-The center reviews and synthesizes current research, publishes articles and technical reports, develops knowledge translation tools, and creates client and family resources to inform clinical practice.
+- Model Systems Knowledge Translation Center: Traumatic Brain Injury— This NIDILRR-funded national center translates health information into easy-to-understand language and formats for people with traumatic brain injury and their families and caregivers.
+The center reviews and synthesizes current research, publishes articles and technical reports, develops knowledge translation tools, and creates client and family resources to inform clinical practice

-- TBI Model Systems National Data and Statistical Center (funded by NIDILRR) –This center is a point of contact for public access to information from and data in the nationally-representative, longitudinal TBI Model Systems National Database.
-The database includes those who receive inpatient rehabilitation for TBI.
+- TBI Model Systems National Data and Statistical Center— This NIDILRR-funded center is a point of contact for public access to information from and data in the nationally-representative, longitudinal TBI Model Systems National Database.
+The database includes those who receive inpatient rehabilitation for TBI

-- Adapting Your Practice: Recommendations for the Care of Patients Who Are Homeless or Unstably Housed Living with the Effects of Traumatic Brain Injury (TBI) – From the National Health Care for the Homeless Council, this resource aims to help health care professionals, program administrators, other staff, and students serving individuals with TBI who are homeless or at risk for homelessness.
+- Adapting Your Practice: Recommendations for the Care of Patients Who Are Homeless or Unstably Housed Living With the Effects of Traumatic Brain Injury— From the National Health Care for the Homeless Council, this resource aims to help health care professionals, program administrators, other staff, and students serving individuals with TBI who are homeless or at risk for homelessness